jchicano/demo-springboot-h2/README.md

 <ID of inserted row>
 ```

-Use file `demo-springboot-h2.postman_collection.json` with Postman to see al currently working endpoints.
+Use file `demo-springboot-h2.postman_collection.json` with Postman to see all currently working endpoints.

 <b>JUnit not done</b>